Journaly/journaly/README.md

 $ npm i @journaly/j-db-client
 ```

 The first command creates a migration, resulting in a new file in the `j-db-client/prisma/migrations` directory.
 The second applies that migration to the local database.
 Finally, re-installing the `@journaly/j-db-client` package results in an updated `PrismaClient`.
 You'll want to commit any new migration artifacts that you create.

 _Previous migrations should never be edited._

 ### Running Journaly

 1. To run the entire app in local development mode, simply run `npm run dev` from the root of the project!
 1. Let's seed that baby DB!
 From the root of the repo, run `npm run reseed-db`

 BOOM!
 You now have some users, along with a wee selection of posts :)

+**NOTE: the playground is currently not working, we are working on fixing this.
+This doesn't impact your ability to work on the project**

 To marvel at the results, go to `http://localhost:3000/api/playground` and try the following query: